 Aims

-Learn to plan, conduct, and evaluate scientific investigations safely and systematically.
+Plan, carry out, and evaluate scientific investigations safely and systematically.

 Over the last two science lessons we have been learning about the digestive system and we started with teeth.
 The teeth start the process by chewing and swallowing our food and drink.
 We then set up an investigation to look at how different liquids can cause problems for our teeth and which ones are better for the enamel.
 We observed over the week how the shells of the egg changed.